Living in Ticino as an International

 Cities in Ticino: Why Where You Live Matters

-Although Ticino is geographically small, daily life differs significantly depending on the city you choose.
+Although Ticino is geographically small, daily life differs significantly depending on where you live.
+The best choice is usually the city that matches your routine (work/school commute), language comfort, and the kind of social life you want to build.

 What are the hidden challenges of moving to Ticino?